Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 to the menu

-IMPORTANT about SOUTH !!!
+IMPORTANT about SOUT!!!

 The CEO cannot be a remote worker.
-If there is an office rental, then there is also a workplace.
+If there is an office rental, then there is a workplace.

 If the organization does not have documents confirming the certification or special assessment, from 30,000 to 50,000 rubles. ().
 In 2015, it will grow to 60,000–80,000 rubles.